-Benefit Description You pay After the calendar year deductible Reconstructive surgery Standard Option Surgery to correct a functional defect In-network: 20% of Plan allowance Surgery to correct a condition caused by injury or illness if: the condition produced a major effect on the member's appearance and Out-of-network: 40% of Plan allowance and any difference between our allowance and the billed amount the condition can reasonably be expected to be corrected by such surgery • Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
-Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; webbed fingers; and webbed toes.
-All stages of breast reconstruction surgery following a mastectomy, such as: - Surgery to produce a symmetrical appearance of breasts - Treatment of any physical complications, such as lymphedema - Breast prostheses and surgical bras and replacements (see Section 5(a), Orthopedic and prosthetic devices) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
-Not covered: All Charges Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury Oral and maxillofacial surgery Standard Option Oral surgical procedures, limited to: In-network: 20% of Plan allowance Reduction of fractures of the jaws or facial bones; Out-of-network: 40% of Plan allowance and any • Surgical correction of cleft lip, cleft palate or severe functional malocclusion; difference between our allowance and the billed amount Removal of stones from salivary ducts; Excision of leukoplakia or malignancies; Excision of cysts and incision of abscesses when done as independent procedures; and Other surgical procedures that do not involve the teeth or their supporting structures.
-Not covered: All Charges Oral implants and transplants • Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone)
+Benefit Description You pay After the calendar year deductible Reconstructive surgery (cont.)
+Standard Option Not covered: Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury All Charges Oral and maxillofacial surgery Standard Option Oral surgical procedures, limited to: In-network: 20% of Plan allowance Reduction of fractures of the jaws or facial bones; Out-of-network: 40% of Plan allowance and any Surgical correction of cleft lip, cleft palate or severe functional malocclusion; difference between our allowance and the billed amount Removal of stones from salivary ducts; Excision of leukoplakia or malignancies; Excision of cysts and incision of abscesses when done as independent procedures; Medical and surgical treatment of temporomandibular joint (TMJ) disorder (non-dental); and • Other surgical procedures that do not involve the teeth or their supporting structures.
+Not covered: All Charges Oral implants and transplants • Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone) Correction of any malocclusion not listed above Organ/tissue transplants Standard Option These solid organ transplants are subject to medical necessity In-network: 20% of Plan allowance and experimental/investigational review by the Plan.
+Refer to Section 3, How you get care , for authorization procedures.
+Solid organ tissue transplants are limited to: Out-of-network: All charges Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis • Cornea • Heart Heart-lung Intestinal transplants - Isolated small intestine - Small intestine with the liver - Small intestine with multiple organs, such as the liver, stomach, and pancreas • Kidney Kidney-pancreas